samizzy/techblog/docs/views/technology/2020/November/solid_part_2.md

     //Made a config class to keep some config to be dynamic, now some part of the responsibility falls on the caller code, to pass the configuration.
     //In our case, if expectedColumns is 3, then onlyNumberColumns should contain 2 (last column index).
     //Also the separator string, should be passed as "\t"
-    //Maybe we also need to do some time of validation, like onlyNumberColumns does not exceed expectedColums?
+    //Maybe we also need to do some type of validation, like onlyNumberColumns does not exceed expectedColums?
 However, i have kept this code simple for clarity. public static class ValidatorConfig {
         public final int expectedColumns;
         public final Set<Integer> onlyNumberColumns;